AlibabaResearch/SA-IQA/README.md

 ## Licenses

 - Code in this repository root and `tools/` is licensed under the Apache License 2.0.
 See `LICENSE`.
-- `SA-BENCH/` is released under the dataset license in `SA-BENCH/LICENSE`.
+- `SA-BENCH/` is licensed under the Apache License 2.0.
+See `SA-BENCH/LICENSE`.
-- `SA-IQA-model/` is released under the model license in `SA-IQA-model/LICENSE`.
+- `SA-IQA-model/` is licensed under the Apache License 2.0.
+See `SA-IQA-model/LICENSE`.
-- `SA-IQA-model/Ovis2.5-9B/` remains subject to its original license and notice files.
+- `SA-IQA-model/Ovis2.5-9B/` is the bundled base model copy and retains its original Apache License 2.0 license and notice files.

 The repository-level `CITATION.cff` license field applies to the code release.
 Dataset and model usage are governed by their own license files.